ArmanKoke/my-crm-api/README.md

 ## About Project

 Simple crm api with socialite and CRUD.
+Uses Laravel Passport for api auth so you need to:

+- `php artisan passport:install` run for generating keys

+## Deploy

+- Create `.env` (note that i am using here pgsql driver)
+- `composer install`

 ## Drawbacks

 - Did not remove blade and front related staff
+- Password not salted yet need to fix later